ATLief/simple-slices/simple-slices.7.man.md

 # TECHNICAL INFORMATION

 SystemD includes a feature called "slices", which combines services into groups that are preferentially given access to computing resources based on their assigned priority (similar to "nice" and "ionice"); if the system isn't resource-constrained, these priorities have no effect.
+Each slice defines a priority for CPU utilization, IO utilization, and memory usage; future versions may also support priority for network utilization and core scheduling on hybrid CPUs.

 # FILES